Skip to main content

 The Pro + UNVR Alternative

-Our take: If you need more than 30 days of 4K camera retention or prefer separate failure domains for gateway vs. recordings, the Pro + UNVR combo is the stronger option.
-The Pro Max is well-suited for medium surveillance setups (15-25 cameras, 21-30 days retention) rather than enterprise-scale deployments.
+For more than 30 days of 4K camera retention or separate failure domains for gateway vs. recordings, the Pro + UNVR combo is the stronger option.
+The Pro Max is well-suited for medium surveillance setups (15-25 cameras, 21-30 days retention).

 How Does Each Gateway Handle Large Networks?

-The Pro Max provides faster controller UI performance and supports more cameras than the standard Pro.
+The Pro Max's 8GB RAM and faster processor deliver noticeably better controller performance and higher camera counts than the 4GB standard Pro.

 Network Controller Performance

 Both devices run the UniFi Network Application identically, but the Pro Max's additional RAM and processing power provide noticeably faster UI load times and instant search results in the device list when managing complex deployments.
-Businesses running multiple VLANs, extensive firewall rules, and threat management features experience improved responsiveness with the Pro Max.
+Businesses running multiple VLANs, Zone-Based Firewall rules, and threat management features experience improved responsiveness with the Pro Max.
+Zone-Based Firewall — available on both models under Network 10.x — simplifies rule management significantly compared to legacy firewall rules, and complex zone configurations benefit from the Pro Max's additional RAM headroom.

-Deployments using Pro Max 24 PoE switches or other high-capacity switches benefit from the Pro Max's enhanced controller performance when managing complex VLAN configurations and port profiles across multiple switches.
+Deployments using Enterprise PoE switches or other high-capacity switches benefit from the Pro Max's enhanced controller performance when managing complex VLAN configurations and port profiles across multiple switches.

 For comprehensive guidance on network architecture, see our professional UniFi network design guide and network architecture decision framework.